santiago-webdev/managing-linux/README.md

 station wlan0 connect (wifi-ssid)
 ```

-## Getting the script
+# Getting the script
 ```bash
 curl -O https://raw.githubusercontent.com/santigo-zero/csjarchlinux/master/10-unattended.sh
 chmod +x 10-unattended.sh
 ```

 ## Now run the script
-It will install everything on the NVMe at /dev/nvme0n1
+It will install everything on the selected drive
 ```bash
 ./10-unattended.sh && systemctl reboot
 ```

+And that's pretty much it, the next 20, 21, etc scripts are more personal scripts that you
+might find useful to set up your environment.

 ## After this your computer should reboot, now you need to execute the second script
 The 20-packages.sh script will be pulled by the first script and leave it on the home of the user that